jzrake/ndarray/README.md

 If you are interested in a featureful and professionally maintained numerical package for C++, you should check out [xtensor](https://github.com/QuantStack/xtensor).

-If you just wanted a lightweight `ndarray` container and not much else, this project might interest you.
+However, if you prefer a lightweight `ndarray` container and not much else, this project might interest you.

 The code should be transparent enough that you can modify it without much trouble.
 Pull requests welcome!